ECOS Dishwashing Liquid – Safe Or Toxic?

 - fragrance (including “natural fragrance”)

-- harsh preservatives (benzisothiazolinone, methylisothiazolinone, methylchloroisothiazolinone, and formaldehyde-releasers).
+- harsh preservatives (benzisothiazolinone, methylisothiazolinone, methylchloroisothiazolinone, and formaldehyde-releasers)

+In conclusion, while not entirely risk-free, ECOS Free & Clear dish soap (unscented) offers many advantages.
+First, it contains no fragrance, colorants, strong sensitizers, and ethoxylated ingredients.
+Second, it makes good suds and breaks down grease well, even in hard water (as opposed to saponified soaps).
 Third, none of the ECOS dishwashing liquid ingredients has come up in any of the following: the State of California Proposition 65 List, Endocrine Disruption Exchange database, and Environment Canada Substance List.

 Download The Free Guide!